itzmeguransh/mini-redis/README.md

 If you found this project interesting, feel free to star the repository.

-## What I Learned
+## What We Learned

-Building this project helped me understand how real-world systems such as Redis work internally.
-Instead of relying on external libraries, I implemented the networking, command parsing, multithreading, synchronization, and persistence mechanisms from scratch.
+Building this project helped us understand how real-world systems such as Redis work internally.
+Instead of relying on external libraries, we implemented the networking, command parsing, multithreading, synchronization, and persistence mechanisms from scratch.

-Some of the major concepts I explored during this project include:
+Some of the major concepts we explored during this project include:

 - TCP client-server communication
 - Concurrent request handling using threads